1986 Colchester Borough Council election

-Elections to Colchester Borough Council were held on 8 May 1986 alongside other local elections across the United Kingdom.
+The 1986 Colchester Borough Council election took place on 8 May 1986 to elect members of Colchester Borough Council in Essex, England.
+This was on the same day as other local elections across the United Kingdom.

 At the election, the Conservative Party lost control of the council to no overall control after having held an overall majority since the 1976 election.